lior199707/Mario-AI/README.md

 # Mario-AI

 Creating an AI that plays mario.<br>
-Training 2 agents with 2 different RL algorithms (PPO, DQN) doing 2,000,000 timesteps with each algorithms and comparing the results (can be seen in the word file "Mario AI Project").
+Training 2 agents with 2 different RL algorithms (PPO, DQN) doing 2,000,000 timesteps with each algorithm and comparing the results (can be seen in the word file "Mario AI Project").

 ## Description